idexcelazure/azure-class/Thursday/Lab1/README.md

 Deploy a Web App to Azure:

-* Launch the "Visual Studio Community 2015 with Azure SDK 2.9 on Windows Server 2012 R2" Virtual Machine.
+* RDP to your "dev" VM running Visual Studio *Make sure you disable IESC on that VM*
-* Connect to your Visual Studio VM with RDP *Make sure you disable IESC*
+* Start Visual Studio - when prompted to sign in, use you Azure trial account credentials
 * Use Visual Studio to create a new Web Application
 * Go to file > new > project and create an empty ASP.NET website
 * Right click the project name (e.g. WebApplication1) in the Solution Explorer, go to add > add new item, and add an html page to the project called default.html